axelbol/laraproject/README.md

 # Argon template with Laravel 7

 This is a Laravel 7 project with __Argon Dashboard__.
-It has the basic CRUD for users and it also has __Data Tables__ where you can search a user.
+It has the basic CRUD for users and it´s ready to use and start working on your next idea.

+## What´s inside

+- Argon Dashboard when login.
+- CRUD for users.
+- Data Tables.
+- Two ways to search with Data Tables.

 ## How to use